pgManage/pgManage/README_DEV.md

 ## Dependencies

 #### LIBEV
-Different versions of libev may not work with every version of Postage.
-To avoid problems, the Postage compile process is set up to statically compile libev.
+Different versions of libev may not work with every version of PgManage.
+To avoid problems, the PgManage compile process is set up to statically compile libev.
 This way we control what version you use.

 Copyright 2016 Workflow Products LLC